Riverside Records: End

-Grauer died, following a sudden heart attack, in December 1963, and the company filed for voluntary bankruptcy in July 1964.
+Grauer died of a sudden heart attack in December 1963, and the company filed for voluntary bankruptcy in July 1964.
 The catalogue was taken over by ABC Records, which reissued some of it, but virtually all Riverside masters were acquired by Fantasy Records in 1972.
 The majority of this material was subsequently reissued on LP on the Milestone label and as part of Fantasy's Original Jazz Classics series from the 1980s on CD.
-The current Fantasy catalog owner is Concord Records.
+The Riverside catalog is now owned by the Concord label group.